 – Support a small, USA business

 – $1 from every website order is donated to promote wolf conservation

 – Support an indie author!
-I had the pleasure of partnering with Old Soul Artisan to release the Ghost Realm (formerly called “Avilésor” candle based on my sci-fan series the Chronicles of Avilésor: War of the Realms.
+I had the pleasure of partnering with Old Soul Artisan to release the Ghost Realm (formerly called “Avilésor” candle based on my award-winning sci-fi fantasy series the Chronicles of Avilésor: War of the Realms.